-The Origin Viewer 9.5.5 is a freely distributed, standalone application that allows viewing and copying of information contained in Origin project files and Origin window files, on computers that do not have Origin installed.
-This updated Viewer supports Origin's new-for-2018 OPJU project file and window file (OGGU, OGWU, OGMU) formats, as well as the older OPJ and OGG, OGW, and OGM file formats.
+The Origin Viewer 9.6.5 is a freely distributed, standalone application that allows viewing and copying of information contained in Origin project files and Origin window files, on computers that do not have Origin installed.
+This updated Viewer supports Origin's newest OPJU project file and window file (OGGU, OGWU, OGMU) formats, as well as the older OPJ and OGG, OGW, and OGM file formats.

 The Viewer does not require installation and it is quickly mastered, making it an ideal way to share your Origin data with colleagues who may not be Origin users.
 Non-users will find the Origin project's "folder and file" structure to be be intuitive and easy to navigate.
 In addition, because the Viewer can be carried on a thumb-drive, it allows for impromptu sharing of Origin data and graphs in meetings and classroom settings.
 Double-click to run the executable, drop your Origin project file onto the Viewer and you are ready to go.
 If you are collaborating on a report or manuscript, pack the Viewer along with your project file, and the lead author can copy and paste your data and graphs where needed, into the document.

 Origin 2018 introduced a new Unicode-compliant (UTF-8) project file type -- the OPJU file.
-These files cannot be opened in earlier versions of Origin (Origin 2018 and newer versions retain the ability to save files in the older OPJ format).
-For backward compatibility, Origin users and non-users alike will appreciate that the free Viewer 9.5.5 can convert OPJU files to the older OPJ format.
-If you have been given a new OPJU file and cannot open it in your older version of Origin, (1) download and run this Viewer (no installation needed!), (2) drop your OPJU file onto the Viewer and (3) choose File: Save Project As and save as OPJ.
+These files cannot be opened in pre-2018 versions of Origin (Origin 2018 and newer versions retain the ability to save files in the older OPJ format).
+For backward compatibility, Origin users and non-users alike will appreciate that the free Viewer 9.6.5 can convert OPJU files to the older OPJ format.
+If you have been given an OPJU file and cannot open it in your older version of Origin, (1) download and run this Viewer (no installation needed!), (2) drop your OPJU file onto the Viewer and (3) choose File: Save Project As and save as OPJ.

 Read a review of the Origin Viewer in Scientific Computing World.

-- New - Support for new OPJU, OGGU, OGWU file types, new in Origin 2018.
+- New - Mac Viewer support for the newest OPJU, OGGU, OGWU file types (introduced in Origin 2018).

-- New - OPJU files saved in Origin 2018 can be converted to OPJ files.
+- OPJU files saved in the latest versions can be converted to the older OPJ format.

 - Graph zoom in, zoom out and whole page (restore) views.